firedancer-io/solana-conformance/README.md

 This tool allows for validation of targets (e.g. Firedancer) against Solana Agave by running it against a series of predefined tests.
 It takes either binary or human-readable Protobuf messages as inputs and runs them through the specified targets.
 It also includes functionality to validate targets for other issues, such as memory corruption.

+## Requirements

+This tool only works on RHEL8.

 ## Installation

 Clone this repository and run: